shorinji/LotroPluginExamples/README.md

 My primary source is [this forum post](https://www.lotro.com/forums/showthread.php?428196-Writing-LoTRO-Lua-Plugins-for-Noobs) by Garan explaining quite verbosely how plugins work and various aspect of the development.

-Another useful source is [the latest official API docs](https://www.lotrointerface.com/downloads/info997-UpdatedLuaDocumentation.html).
+Another useful source is [the latest official API docs](https://www.lotrointerface.com/downloads/info1035-OfficialUpdate24LuaDocumentation.html) (as of april 2019).
 While not saying anything about "how", it gives an overview of the game resources exposed and what events you can connect to.

 ### Status of this document and code